beetbox/beets/_posts/2012-08-03-tomahawk-resolver.md

 There's now a [beets Tomahawk resolver][beets resolver] that can hook your meticulously organized beets music library into the Tomahawk interface.
 And it even works remotely, so you can stream music from a server running beets to a different machine running Tomahawk.

 To use the resolver, first run the [beets Web plugin][web] on the machine with your music.
 Just add `web` to your "plugins" line in [~/.beetsconfig][config] and then run `beet web` to start the server.
-Then, on the machine running Tomahawk (this might, of course, be the same computer), get a fresh [git][] or [Mercurial][] checkout of the beets source code.
+Then, on the machine running Tomahawk (this might, of course, be the same computer), get a copy the resolver repository.
 For example:

-    git clone git://github.com/sampsyo/beets.git
+    git clone git://github.com/tomahawk-player/tomahawk-resolvers.git

 Then, open the Tomahawk settings and add a new service using the "Install from file..." button.
-Navigate to `beets/extra/beets-resolver` and choose the `beets.js` file.
+Navigate to `tomahawk-resolvers/beets` and choose the `beets.js` file.
 Then, click the wrench icon next to the beets resolver to configure it:

 ![Configuring the beets Tomahawk resolver.](/images/tomahawk-resolver-config.png)